Global player? EU summit to seek answers on China, US strategy

 The European Union's 27 leaders will seek a new approach to China on Tuesday in their first summit on Sino-European strategy since the bloc imposed sanctions on Beijing in March and faced retaliation, jeopardising a new investment pact.

+Leaders will also discuss the idea of setting up an EU gas reserve and decoupling electricity prices from gas prices, the European Commission President Ursula von der Leyen said on Tuesday, although it will only be a first debate.

+The meeting at a country estate in Brdo, near the Slovenian capital Ljubljana, will start on Tuesday evening.

 Along with the United States, Britain and Canada, the EU imposed sanctions on Chinese officials on March 22 over human rights abuses, which Beijing denies.
-The EU was immediately hit by Beijing with sanctions on European Parliament lawmakers, freezing approval of a recently agreed EU-China investment deal.
+Beijing immediately hit the EU with sanctions on European Parliament lawmakers, freezing approval of a recently agreed EU-China investment deal.

-"The EU has sought to avoid confrontation with Beijing, but we can no longer regard China as a benign trading partner," an EU diplomat said.
+Adding issues such as gas supplies and the economic collapse in Afghanistan to the summit dinner will likely water down the discussion on China, diplomats and political analysts said.

+"China will still be on the menu when leaders gather for their informal dinner in Slovenia on Tuesday, but it is no longer the main course," said Noah Barkin, a China expert at the German Marshall Fund think-tank.

-At a country estate in Slovenia, EU leaders will also hear from their French counterpart, Emmanuel Macron, on how the bloc can try to project strength in international affairs after Britain, the United States and Australia agreed in secret a military alliance to counter China, excluding France.
+EU leaders will also hear from French President Emmanuel Macron on how the bloc can try to project strength in international affairs after Britain, the United States and Australia agreed in secret a military alliance to counter China, excluding France.

 As the world's largest trading bloc, the EU wields power in setting rules that can shape policy far beyond its borders, but it has repeatedly failed to coordinate a common foreign and military policy, weakening its influence.